Healthdirect Free Australian health advice you can count on.

 White blood cells

-White blood cells are part of the immune system.
-They detect and fight infections or foreign substances that enter the body.
+White blood cells detect and fight infections or foreign materials that enter the body.
+They make up around 1% of your blood.

 Platelets

-Platelets are small cell fragments that help the blood clot.
-They circulate in the blood until there is an injury to a blood vessel.
-Then they clump together and help a clot form at the injury site.
+Platelets are small pieces of cells that help the blood clot.
+They are in the blood until there is an injury to a blood vessel.
+Then they clump together and help a clot form at the injury site to help stop you bleeding.

-Your blood can give useful information on how well your body is working and help doctors test for some diseases and conditions.
-Some common blood tests are:
+Your blood can give your health team useful information on how well your body is working and check for some diseases and health conditions.
+Here are some common blood tests:

-• full blood count — this measures the number of the different types of cells in your blood
+• Full blood count — known as an FBC or CBC, measures the number of the different types of cells in your blood.

-• Blood glucose test — this measures the amount of glucose (sugar) in your blood and can be used to diagnose or monitor diabetes
+• Blood glucose test — measures the amount of glucose (sugar) in your blood and can be used to diagnose or monitor diabetes.

-• Kidney function test — this measures substances in your blood to see how well your kidneys are working
+• Kidney function test — measures substances in your blood to see how well your kidneys are working.

-• Liver function tests — these measure substances in the blood that show whether the liver cells are damaged
+• Liver function tests — measure substances in the blood that show how well your liver is working.

 What are blood vessels?

-• arteries — these carry blood pumped away from the heart; they are the largest and strongest blood vessels
+• Arteries — carry blood pumped away from the heart to the organs.

-• veins — these return blood to the heart
+• Veins — return blood to the heart from the body organs.

-• capillaries — these are tiny vessels that connect arteries and veins.
-Their thin walls allow blood to come into close contact with tissues to exchange oxygen, carbon dioxide, nutrients and waste products
+• Capillaries — tiny vessels that connect arteries and veins.
+Their thin walls allow blood to come into close contact with body tissues to exchange oxygen, carbon dioxide, nutrients and waste products.

-Once at the heart, this de-oxygenated blood (blood that needs oxygen) enters the right-hand side of the heart.
-From there it is sent to the lungs where the carbon dioxide is removed and replaced with oxygen.
+Once blood gets back to the heart it needs oxygen.
+It enters the right side of the heart and is pumped to the lungs where the carbon dioxide is removed and replaced with oxygen.

-The walls of arteries are strong and elastic and can expand and contract to lower or increase blood pressure, according to your needs.
+The walls of arteries are strong and elastic and can expand and contract to lower or increase blood pressure, according to your body’s needs.
 Blood pressure is the pressure of your blood on the walls of the arteries as your heart pumps blood around the body.
-Veins have thinner walls, and some veins (for example in the legs) have valves to prevent the backflow of blood due to gravity.

-The blood and blood vessels can be affected by physical injury (trauma) or disease, such as cancer.
+Your blood and blood vessels can be affected by physical injury or disease.

-• other blood disorders — where the number of certain types of blood cells is either too high or too low, such as neutropenia where there are too few neutrophils, a type of white blood cell
+• Blood disorders — where the number of certain types of blood cells is either too high or too low, such as neutropenia, anaemia or leukopenia.

-• clotting disorders — where the blood doesn’t clot adequately, leading to haemorrhage, or where the blood clots too much, leading to thrombosis
+• Clotting disorders — where the blood doesn’t clot properly, leading to haemorrhage (bleeding), or where the blood clots too much, causing thrombosis.

-• haemochromatosis — where an inherited disorder leads to too much iron in the blood
+• Haemochromatosis — an inherited disorder which leads to too much iron in the blood.

 Problems that may happen to blood vessels include:

-• peripheral vascular disease — this involves problems with the arteries outside of the heart and brain — usually in the legs and feet — affecting circulation.
-One of the causes is atherosclerosis
+• Peripheral vascular disease — involves problems with the arteries outside of the heart and brain (usually in the legs and feet).
+One of the causes is atherosclerosis.

-• high blood pressure — over time having high blood pressure can damage your arteries and kidneys
+• High blood pressure — over time, this can damage your arteries and kidneys.

-• Raynaud phenomenon — a temporary constriction of the blood flow to the fingers and toes, causing them to become cold and appear blue or white.
+• Raynaud phenomenon — a short-term constriction (tightening) of blood flow to the fingers and toes, causing them to become cold and appear blue or white.

 Learn more here about the development and quality assurance of healthdirect content.